A-Stuart/exerJavaScriptBasics/README.md

 # JavaScript Basics Assignment

+Click <a href="https://a-stuart.github.io/exerJavaScriptBasics/> here </a> to visit the site.

 ## Summary of Steps to Complete (See corresponding sections below.)

 - [ ] Fork this assignment so you can work on your own copy.